Straight up, guv! Would I lie to you?

 - 10 May 2021

 Hollywood's luvvies are all a'dither over the Hollywood Foreign Press Association not being diverse enough.
 There are no black people among its 87 voting members, and the voting members have been accused of a myriad of questionable practices.
-For its part, the HFPA has outlined a number of changes to make itself more inclusive, but this has not placated the elite's righteously indignant.(more…)
+For its part, the HFPA has outlined a number of changes to make itself more inclusive, but this has not placated the righteously indignant elite.(more…)

 - 3 May 2021